facebook/docusaurus/docs/guides-custom-pages.md

 ## Customizing Your Doc Pages

-There are 2 optional fields called `defaultDocsLayout` and `layouts` in [siteConfig](api-site-config.md#optional-fields) that can help you to customize your doc pages.
+There is an optional fields called `layouts` in [siteConfig](api-site-config.md#optional-fields) that can help you to customize your doc pages.
 See [siteConfig](api-site-config.md#optional-fields) for more details.

 ## Adding Other Custom Pages